How does stamp duty work in Scotland?

 Where can you find these LBTT tools online?

-A comprehensive LBTT calculator is available on the Revenue Scotland website, designed to help you assess potential tax liabilities for property transactions in Scotland.
-Here’s the calculator you can use.
+• Revenue Scotland Website: A comprehensive LBTT calculator is available on the Revenue Scotland website, designed to help you assess potential tax liabilities for property transactions in Scotland.
+You can find the calculator here.
+(Replace with actual link if available)

 Understanding how to manage property-related finances is crucial, and these online tools make it easier to navigate the complex world of property tax.
 The guide to stamp duty – or LBTT – in Scotland helps to demystify the process.
 It walks users through the varying rates of tax and offers guidance on every step of the calculation process.
 When you use the Scottish land tax online calculator, remember: